 One of the major problems when comparing two different sets of loadings is that a factor model is only identified up to invertible linear transformations.
 Two sets of loadings represent the same model if the loadings span the same vector space.
 As proposed by Bai and Ng (2006) the generalized correlation is a natural candidate measure to describe how close two vector spaces are to each other.
 Intuitively, we calculate the correlation between the loadings of the proximate and the population factors after rotating them appropriately.
 The generalized correlation measures of how many loading vectors two sets have in common.
 The generalized correlation between the loadings of proximate and population factors is defined as

-Here, the generalized correlation $\rho_{\tilde \Lambda, \Lambda}$, ranging from 0 to $K$ (number of factors), measures how close $\tilde \Lambda$ and $\Lambda$ are.
-If $\tilde{\Lambda}$ lies in the space spanned by $\Lambda$, then $\rho=K$.
-Otherwise, if the space spanned by $\tilde{\Lambda}$ is orthogonal to the space spanned by $\Lambda$, then $\rho = 0$.\footnote{Our generalized correlation measure is the sum of the squared individual generalized correlations.
-The first individual generalized correlation is the highest correlation that can be achieved through a linear combination of the proximate loadings $\tilde \Lambda$ and the populations loadings $\Lambda$.
-For the second generalized correlation we first project out the subspace that spans the linear combination for the first generalized correlation and then determine the highest possible correlation that can be achieved through linear combinations of the remaining $K-1$ dimensional subspaces.
+Here, the generalized correlation $\rho_{\tilde{\*\Lambda}, \*\Lambda}$, ranging from 0 to $K$ (number of factors), measures how close $\tilde{\*\Lambda}$ and $\*\Lambda$ are.
+If $\tilde{\*\Lambda}$ lies in the space spanned by $\*\Lambda$, then $\rho=K$.
+Otherwise, if the space spanned by $\tilde{\*\Lambda}$ is orthogonal to the space spanned by $\*\Lambda$, then $\rho = 0$.\footnote{The generalized correlation is also known as canonical correlation.
+Our measure is based on the Euclidian inner product without demeaning the loadings which is appropriate for measuring the span of the loading matrix.
+Our generalized correlation measure is the sum of the squared individual generalized correlations.
+The first individual generalized correlation is the highest correlation that can be achieved through a linear combination of the proximate loadings $\tilde{\*\Lambda}$ and the population loadings $\*\Lambda$.
+For the second generalized correlation, we first project out the subspace that spans the linear combination for the first generalized correlation and then determine the highest possible correlation that can be achieved through linear combinations of the remaining $K-1$ dimensional subspaces.
 This procedure continues until we have calculated the $K$ individual generalized correlations.
-Mathematically the individual generalized correlations are the square root of the eigenvalues of the matrix $(\Lambda^\T\Lambda/N)^{-1} (\Lambda^\T \tilde{\Lambda}/N) (\tilde{\Lambda}^\T \tilde{\Lambda}/N)^{-1} (\tilde{\Lambda}^\T \Lambda/N)$. }
+Mathematically the individual generalized correlations are the square root of the eigenvalues of the matrix $(\*\Lambda^\T\*\Lambda/N)^{-1} (\*\Lambda^\T \tilde{\*\Lambda}/N) (\tilde{\*\Lambda}^\T \tilde{\*\Lambda}/N)^{-1} (\tilde{\*\Lambda}^\T \*\Lambda/N)$.}